Coffee to Water Ratio Calculator: How Much Coffee Grounds Per Cup?

 If you’re using an automatic drip coffee machine, you won’t be able to control the brew time unless the coffee maker has that feature.
 With manual brews, though, you can adjust the brew time to fine-tune your coffee’s taste.

 For example, if you find your coffee is sour, you can brew for a little longer.
 Or, if it’s bitter, brew for a shorter time.
 But make sure you’ve got the size of the grind dialled in first.

 3. Brewing water temperature can also change extraction.

 Theoretically, brewing with hotter temperatures can extract more flavour components faster.
 But cooler temperatures can help avoid extracting undesirable flavours by slowing down the brewing process.

 When extraction is controlled through other means, and over the range we tested, the temperature of the brewing water plays a minimal role in the sensory properties of the coffee.

 So most of the time, sticking to the SCA recommended brewing temperature (7) of 200°F ± 2°F (92.2 – 94.4°C) should be good enough.

 We’ve covered a lot about extraction and how to control the parameters that influence it.
 So here’s a summary:

+You can also use some brewing cheat sheets like the coffee flavor wheel and coffee compass to further improve the taste of your brew.
 Now you know how to alter the taste of your brew and make it taste perfect.

 And that brings us to…